 In all, 6,770 women from the Thai and Muong minorities (51 % of the population) living in the 31 villages in the reserve and the surrounding buffer zones will be supported.
 70 people representing local authorities and the nature reserve management authorities will also be involved, and the awareness of 20,000 people coming to visit the reserve will be raised.

-The project led by GRET in Vietnam has achieved notable results in forest protection and the economic empowerment of women from ethnic minorities.
+The phase 1 of the project (2021-2024) led by GRET in Vietnam has achieved notable results in forest protection and the economic empowerment of women from ethnic minorities.
 It has also improved the communities’ ability to manage the natural resources of the Pu Luong reserve and strengthened the social role of women within the villages.

 One of the main achievements is the development of a pilot benefit-sharing model related to forest management, which actively involves local communities and women (with an average participation of 57%).